 As if the development of peripheral neuropathy isn’t bad enough, science shows that the longer you have NAFLD, the more likely it is to progress into liver fibrosis (accumulation of abnormal fibrous tissue), cirrhosis (accumulation of scar tissue in the liver) and NASH (severe liver inflammation and cell damage).

 Although, NAFLD is most likely to happen in people who are overweight with metabolic syndrome or type 2 diabetes, recently there are more and more cases of children with NAFLD.
 This is a direct result of the standard American diet.
 Pediatric NAFLD have been reported in children as young as 3 years old.

 If you have been diagnosed with NAFLD or are overweight, suffer from metabolic syndrome, insulin resistance or diabetes, it’s important to take action.
 The good news is – The liver is the only organ capable of fully regenerating itself.
 As long as you have at least 15% of your liver that is working and functional, your body can repair and regenerate your liver.

-The information herein on "EXPERTS PREDICT: Fatty Liver Disease will affect 90 million people in 2017" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "EXPERTS PREDICT: Fatty Liver Disease will affect 90 million people in 2017" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.